-If new customers are going to find your website via the search engines then you need to make sure that it is coded correctly and ticks all the boxes for Google.
+If new customers are to find your website via the search engines, then you need to make sure it is coded correctly and ticks all the boxes for Google.

-In other words, it needs to be search engine optimised, this means that the pages are coded in such a way that helps Google to index your page without issues, which in turn can help to push your site up the search results.
+It needs to be search engine optimized, this means that the pages are coded in such a way that helps Google to index your page without issues, which can help to push your site up the organic search results.

-There are many diagnostic tools available for checking the SEO status of your website, one I like to use is called SEOquake for Google Chrome (it’s free).
-The diagnosis option gives you a detailed breakdown of things that need addressing in your code, as well as hints as to how you could make things better.
+There are many diagnostic tools available for checking the SEO status of your website, one I like to use is called SEOquake for Google Chrome (it's free).
+The diagnosis option gives you a detailed breakdown of things that need addressing in your code, and hints how you could make things better.

-If you are selling online then you need to think carefully about checkout page optimisation, there are a number of elements that you can introduce to the checkout page proven to increase conversions, such as, money back guarantee, customer testimonials etc.
+If you are selling online, then you need to think carefully about checkout page optimization, there are several elements that you can introduce to the checkout page proven to increase conversions, such as, money-back guarantee, customer testimonials.

-Your website should also be mobile-friendly since a huge portion of your potential customers will be viewing on a tablet or smartphone you must make the experience as effortless as possible for them to convert.
+Your website should also be mobile-friendly since a huge portion of your potential customers will view on a tablet or smartphone you must make the experience as effortless as possible for them to convert.

-Don’t make them think or work hard, or they will simply disappear, never to return.
+Don’t make them think or work hard, or they will disappear, never to return.

 Step 4 - Leverage the Data

-This step is all about the importance of using metrics to improve how well your website converts, and this could be as simple as making sure you have Google Analytics installed and active on your website so you can measure the effect of your efforts.
+This step is all about using metrics to improve how well your website converts, and this could be as simple as making sure you have Google Analytics installed and active on your website so you can measure the effect of your efforts.

 This would allow you to see where there are holes and potential areas for development in your site.
-If your homepage is driving people to the signup page but then there is a massive drop off, you should be looking at your signup page to see where the problem lies; are there too many form fields?
+If your homepage is driving people to the sign-up page, but then there is a massive drop off, you should be looking at your sign-up page to see where the problem lies; are there too many form fields?
 Does the submit button work?
-Are we asking the right questions? etc.
+Are we asking the right questions?

-That way the data is informing the optimisation and you are making decisions based upon the actions of your actual visitors.
+That way the data is informing the optimization and you are deciding based upon the actions of your actual visitors.

-You could utilise a variety of measures here, the possibilities are endless, depending on what your goals are some may include:
+You could utilize a variety of measures here, the possibilities are endless, depending on what your goals are some may include: